A member of the Mulberry family (Moraceae), Mandarin Melon Berry is closely

 Mid to late spring.

-Generally no, but depends on cultivar.
+Depends on cultivar.
 For some cultivars, females produce seedless fruit without pollination

 (parthenocarpy).
 If growing a seedless female tree, a male tree must not be present or the

 Years before fruiting:

 Ten years from seed, 2-3 years if grafted.
 The tree tends to drop ripening fruit when

 very young, but gets better at retention with age.

 The "berry" is an aggregate fruit, red to dark red in color, with many small fruits

 clustered together.
 If not from a seedless cultivar, the berry is very seedy with each

-fruit
+fruit containing 3-6 seeds.

-pounds of fruit.
 The fruit is poor tasting until very ripe.
 When ripe, it

 Months for fruit to ripen: